EliraAkimbaeva/Chemical_Solubility/README.md

 # Machine Learning Project for Linear regression and Rain forest models

-This project is based on delaney solubility dataset.
+This project contains whole ML pipeline and has two models(Linear Regression and Random Forest).